Last updated: 28 January 2004

 that disagree with the ones shown in Table 19.1 on page 838 for the

-and MaxDevices
+Supports and MaxDevices properties.

 The code for these two properties should read: